A Trip to Iceland

-We awoke to a world of white, the sun was shining through the failing snow.
-We walked back to the car and started our journey much wiser.
+The next day, we awoke to a world of white, the sun shining through the falling snow.
+With a new adoration, walked back to the car and started our journey much, much wiser than the two lads who arrived in Reykjavik only nights before.
 It was right at the change of season when all the ice begins to melt causing thousands of waterfalls to form as the water runs toward the sea.

-Driving through Iceland made us realize that we had no idea about the landscape and there was always something to surprise us around every turn.
-The landscape had already changed from snow to green moss to fields of brown grass and now we were experiencing the black rocks and sand that made up a very desert like scene on the long windy walk to the DC3 Plane wreckage.
-The plane has been been resting in Solheimasandur since 1973 since a US Navy Pilot brought it down due to some severe icing or an issue with the fuel tank depending on who you speak to.
+Driving through Iceland made us realize that we had no idea how diverse the landscape was and there was always something to pleasantly surprise us around every turn.
+The ever changing landscape had already evolved from snow to green moss to fields of brown grass and now we were experiencing the black rocks and sand that made up a very desert like scene on the long windy walk to the DC3 Plane wreckage.
+The plane had been resting in Solheimasandur since 1973 since a US Navy Pilot brought it down due to some severe icing or an issue with the fuel tank depending on who you speak to.

 This is where everything could of gone very wrong.
 This is where I had a taste of the Icelandic sea.

 Mat ran first and quickly climbed up onto the rocks, I followed quickly behind him and realized how fast the waves came in and disappeared again.
 This made me unsettled while taking pictures up on the rocks.
 After I was happy with a shot I decided I would wait for a opening between waves and climb down the rock and run back to the side of the beach we came from.
-I don’t think I waited long enough and as I got down to the bottom of the rock I ran and got hit by a wave from behind.
-The next thing I did was swim, with my Nikon D800 camera and a Nikon 24-70mm lens.
-When I got out the first thing I did was take out the battery and look at my camera, in the hopes the weather-seal.
+I don’t think I waited long enough and as I got down to the bottom of the rock I ran and got hit by a swooping wave from behind.
+The only thing I could do was swim, with camera gear such as my Nikon D800 camera and a Nikon 24-70mm lens.
+When I finally got out the first thing I did was take out the battery and look at my camera, being hopeful of the weather-seal.
 There was water pouring out of the lens mount.
-Mat then came around the corner very dry, looking like he’d taken a slow stroll from the rocks.
+Looking up I saw Mat, coming around the corner bone dry, looking like he’d taken a slow stroll from the rocks.

 It was night time when we arrived in Skaftafell, just before what looked like a giant glacier on the map.
-The next day was raining and we decided to go try walk on the glacier.
-We didn’t get very far.
+We found may have been a camping area, but was most likely someones front yard.
+The next day it was still raining but we decided to go try walk on the glacier.
+As you could expect, we did not get very far.
 We ended up walking along the melting ice and tried climbing onto a few pieces.

-Drove further East around the bottom of the glacier, visited many waterfalls, went on a few short hikes and camped.
+We spent the following days travelling further East around the bottom of the glacier, visited many waterfalls, went on a few short hikes and camped.

 There are roads in Iceland called F-roads which are 4×4 only accessible roads, sometimes not accessible at all.
-We hadn’t been on one yet, so tonight was the night.
-We looked at our map and decided we would try camp inland toward some mountain peaks we could see on the map.
-We were taking turns to drive day by day, today was my day.
+We hadn’t been on one yet, so with our newly found courage in our orange suits, tonight was the night.
+We looked at our map and decided we would try camp inland toward some mountain peaks visible on the map.
+We were taking turns to drive day by day, and today was my day.
 We turned down the F980.
 It seemed a fairly comfortable dirt road at first.
 We crossed one river, which wasn’t very deep and then another and another, with Mat occasionally getting out and guiding me in the rain.
-This went on for what felt like hours.
-After passing a few waterfalls and many rivers, we were in a riverbed where we were navigating in and around small rivers .
-Eventually arriving at a river where I said “there is no way we are going in there!”.
-Mat got out and contemplated it’s depth.
+This went on for what felt like hours ( And most likely was).
+After passing a few waterfalls and many rivers, we were in a riverbed where we were navigating in and around small rivers .We eventually arrived at a river where I said “there is no way we are going in there!”.
+Mat got out and contemplated it’s depth, or my driving skills.
 Much to my relief, we turned around.
-This was good news, until we realized we had no idea where we had come from.
+Only to realize we had no idea where we had come from.
 It was raining and the clouds were thick, it was another very dark night.
-I started to panic and mat kept his cool and decided he would get us out of there.
+I started to panic and Mat kept his cool and decided he would get us out of there.
 I gladly handed over the wheel to him.
-I couple meters into our journey back, we both heard a loud pop and woosh.
-Our tyre had popped.
+I had barely handed over the steering wheel when we both heard a loud pop and woosh.

-In my head, it was raining, the glacier was melting, the rivers were filling up and there we were stuck and lost between the rivers which surely became one big one when full.
+In my head, all I could think about was that it was raining, the glaciers was melting, the rivers were filling up and there we were stuck and lost between the rivers which surely became one big one when full.
 Mat thought it was better to hold tight and wait for morning.
 I was not happy with this, so I went for a walk.
 Mat started a fire and attempted to dry his feet.
 I walked and found where we had come from, but had no idea how to navigate the car there.
 So I had to join Mat at the fire.
 I even placed bottles on the rocks next to the water around us, so I could check how fast the water was rising.
-It never did.

-Today we reached the East of Iceland and started heading North.
+We had finally reached the East of Iceland and started heading North.
 Something we had spoken about a lot in our many days together.
 We didn’t know what to expect from the North.